nbonfante/DS-User-Guide/user-guide/docs/curating/policies.md

 #### Data Types

 We accept engineering and social and behavioural sciences datasets derived from research conducted in the context of natural hazards.
 In the area of engineering the primary focus is on data generated through simulation, hybrid simulation, experimental and field research methods regarding the impacts of wind, earthquake, storm surge, wildfires,  extreme heat hazards and sustainable materials management.
 As the field and the expertise of the community evolves we have expanded our focus to include datasets related to COVID-19.We also accept data reports, publications of Jupyter notebooks, research software, scripts, presentations, and learning materials.
 In social and behavioural sciences (SBE), accepted datasets and data instruments encompass the study of the human dimensions of hazards and disasters.
 Users that deposit datasets that do not correspond to the accepted data types will be alerted, when possible prior to publication, so they can remove their data.
-A curator will work with them to find a repository adequate for their needs.
-If a dataset non-compliant with the accepted data type gets published with a DOI, we will contact the authors and will leave a tombstone.
+If a dataset non-compliant with the accepted data type gets published with a DOI, we will abide by the [Tombstone policy](#tombstone).
+A curator will work with the user to find a repository adequate for their needs.

-#### Data Size
+#### Dataset Size

 Given the nature of research in natural hazards which involves large-scale experiments, simulations, and field research projects, we currently do not impose restrictions on the size of the datasets that can be published.
 Largest published datasets in DDR are ~5 TB.
 This approach recognizes the necessity of comprehensive data collection and the importance of making this data available for future research and analysis.
 However, we do recommend researchers to be selective and to publish data that is relevant to research reproducibility.
 Importantly, the dataset should be adequately organized and described so that other researchers interested in reusing the data can find what they need.
 Thus, publishing large sized datasets imply significant curation work.
 The [Curation and Publication Best Practices](https://www.designsafe-ci.org/rw/user-guides/curating-publishing-projects/best-practices/data-curation/)include recommendations to achieve quality dataset publications.